 We’ve come to the end of your guide.

-I hope this has helped you realized what you need to do and how you need to do it.
+I hope this has helped you realize what you need to do and how you need to do it.

 I will gladly try and clarify something in the guide.